MdAjmalMahtab/Manufacturing-Analysis/README.md

 - Departmental Improvements: Pay special attention to the Woven Labels Department and the CUT AND FOLD sector to reduce the rejected quantity.

 ## Limitations
-The analysis had to exclude zero values from the budget and revenue columns to ensure accurate conclusions.
-Despite a few remaining outliers, there is a positive correlation between budget, number of votes, and revenue.
+The analysis is based on a dataset from a single month, which may not fully represent seasonal trends or variations in rejection rates over a longer period.

 ## References
 [Download Here](https://1drv.ms/f/c/6993f333d4c84e65/EsLtgmm8tU9Llg10_9-pVBEBf44rfxtgucw1u6HGSkrYcw?e=m9Toaz)